Involuntary Bankruptcy

 How Involuntary Bankruptcy Works

-The bankruptcy petition must indicate which of two circumstances justifies the involuntary bankruptcy:
+The bankruptcy petition must indicate which of the following two circumstances justifies the involuntary bankruptcy:

 • the debtor isn't paying debts as they come due, or